 Since the time he invented it, it has saved societies all over the world great amounts of time and money by protecting buildings from damage.
 It has also, of course, saved countless lives.

 In 1758, working with John Hadley in Cambridge, England, Franklin investigated the principle of refrigeration by evaporation.

 In a room at 18 °C (65 °F) the scientists repeatedly wetted a thermometer with ether, then used bellows to quickly evaporate the ether.

 They were finally able to achieve a temperature reading on the thermometer of -14 °C (7 °F).

 We now know the reason for the refrigeration effect.
 We have learned that molecules in a liquid have a range of energies.
 Some have high energy, and some have low energy.
 Molecules carrying the most energy escape from the liquid most easily – they evaporate.
-This leaves the lower energy, colder molecules in the liquid.
+This leaves the lower energy molecules in the liquid.
 The result is that the temperature of the liquid falls.

 Of his discovery, Franklin said:

 “One may see the possibility of freezing a man to death on a warm summer’s day.”

-By observation of storms and winds, Franklin discovered that storms do not always travel in the direction of the prevailing wind.
+By observing storms and winds, Franklin discovered that storms do not always travel in the direction of the prevailing wind.
 This was an important discovery in the development of the scientific discipline of meteorology.

 More than a Scientist and Inventor